FAQs - All Volunteers

 • EMTs

-If I can't volunteer at the clinic, is there another way I can help the FLA-MOM?
+If I can't volunteer at the clinic, is there another way I can help FLA-MOM?

 If you are unable to volunteer, please consider making a tax-deductible donation to FLA-MOM by visiting flamom.org.